stve/watch-later-api/README.md

 ### Setup on Workflow

 Add the [workflow](https://cdn.rawgit.com/stve/watch-later/master/workflow/Add%20to%20YouTube%20Watch%20Later%20playlist.wflow) to your Workflow iOS app.
 At minimum, you'll want to adjust the `rootUrl` variable to point it to your web service location.
 The workflow is designed to run as an Action Extension.
 Typically I use it by sharing a YouTube URL (or shortlink) and invoking the Workflow from the share menu in iOS.
+Refer to the [usage documentation](docs/README.md) for a more detailed explanation of how to use it.

 ## Copyright